City-of-Vantaa-SmartLab/Mobiilinutakortti/backend/README.md

 - Docker
 - Node JS - v10
-- PostgreSQL - v11 (probably works with v10 and v12 also)
+- PostgreSQL - v11 (seems to work with v10 also; some problems with v12)

 ## Running with Docker